 Access to individual-level data from the MACS/WIHS Combined Cohort Study Data (MWCCS) may be obtained upon review and approval of a MWCCS concept sheet.
-Links and instructions for online concept sheet submission are on the study website ( http://mwccs.org/ ).
+Links and instructions for online the distribution of the second concept sheet submission are on the study website (http://mwccs.org/).